-During the exercise, we could observe everyone laughing, puffing, and marvelling at the craziness of their team members ideas.
-With this positive state also came a liberating feeling, allowing everyone to break down barriers, and remove some of their psychological constraints.
+During the exercise, we could observe everyone laughing, puffing, and marveling at the craziness of their team members' ideas.
+With this positive state came a liberating feeling, allowing everyone to break down barriers and remove some psychological constraints.

-The realisation that this is the worst everyone can do without triggering any negative consequences reduces the pressure to perform and opens up the mind to new, bolder and courageous possibilities.
+The realization that this is the worst everyone can do without triggering any negative consequences reduces the pressure to perform and opens up the mind to new, bolder and courageous possibilities.

-We recommend using EVIL 8’s when you need to prepare the team for an ideation session, or you need to reduce the pressure for results.
+We recommend using EVIL 8’s when you need to prepare the team for an ideation session or reduce the pressure for results.

 If you want to experiment with the method first hand and learn more about design sprints, join Design Sprint Academy’s public courses online or in-person in 2021.